 Apache Tomcat and Apache Hadoop are the known offenders of log forging and cross-site scripting.
 Similarly, the Zen Cart, WordPress, and phpMyAdmin have also had frequent cross-site scripting issues in the past.

 At the same time, it’s not easy to find out vulnerabilities on open source projects due to the shared nature.
-Both in-house and open source coders are more curious in fixing UI and UX bugs due to their inclination towards improving the functionality of apps rather than digging deep into the security factor.
+Both in-house and open-source coders are more curious about fixing UI and UX bugs due to their inclination towards improving the functionality of apps rather than digging deep into the security factor.
 Additionally, with shorter turnaround times and frequent changes, things don’t get any easier.

-Insecure web applications can lead to catastrophic effects, not just in terms of money but also business process and brand image.
-Exploitation and data breach information gets viral, making prospects and customers question the entire security structure of an organization.
+Insecure web applications can lead to catastrophic effects, not just in terms of money but also in business processes and brand image.
+Exploitation and data breach information get viral, making prospects and customers question the entire security structure of an organization.

 So, what is the solution then?
-For one, restrict open source code usage entirely, but given that it’s not very logical, businesses and government should sweat on their open source acceptance and management policies.
-Developing strong open source usage policy backed by app security testing is the only possible solution, which has been explained in the following points.
+For one, restrict open source code usage entirely, but given that it’s not very logical, businesses and government should sweat on their open-source acceptance and management policies.
+Developing a strong open source usage policy backed by app security testing is the only possible solution, which has been explained in the following points.

 1) Identify Vulnerabilities